 Mehak Jamal grew up in Srinagar before studying for her BA in film at Srishti Institute of Art, Design and Technology in Bangalore.
 Currently based in Mumbai, she is working on a freelance project with Srishti Films, commissioned by the National Bank for Agriculture and Rural Development.

-As anyone who’s spent time in Dharamshala knows, the town crams a massively diverse population into a pretty small municipality—Gaddi villagers, Tibetan refugees, Paharis, Kashmiris, Nepalis, Punjabis, migrant workers, ex-pats—occupied in government jobs, education, labour, tourism, homemaking, NGOs, the arts, or simply enjoying retirement.
-The prospect of engaging with such a range of people can be overwhelming but this year we have dipped our toes a little deeper into the pool with a range of community outreach projects.
+As anyone who’s spent time in Dharamshala knows, the town crams a massively diverse population into a pretty small municipality—Gaddi villagers, Tibetan refugees, Paharis, Kashmiris, Nepalis, Punjabis, migrant workers, ex-pats—occupied in an equally diverse range of professions.
+The prospect of engaging with such an array of communities can be overwhelming but, having initiated a range of outreach projects last year, we are proud to develop and expand them for DIFF 2017.

 Film Appreciation Competition

 Our Schools’ Film Appreciation competition is also expanding this year, with around 40 students from six schools being introduced to the concept of active and critical engagement with cinema.
 The competition will include outreach workshops in October, a screening, discussion and assignment at Upper TCV on November 1, and an awards presentation on DIFF 2017’s opening night.

 Children’s and Students’ Programmes